Meet the Catharsis Production family, working to challenge oppressive attitudes and transform behaviors.

 Emily is wicked delighted to work with Catharsis this season!
 A Massachusetts native, Emily is a proud alumnus of Bridgewater State University's Theatre and Dance Department.
 During her time at BSU, she was fortunate enough to have the opportunity to be introduced to many different forms of theatre including immersive theatre, social justice, and improv comedy.
 Emily is looking forward to using all of that knowledge to give the best darn Sex Signals performances of her little life!
 In her spare time, Emily enjoys bargain hunting at outlet malls and watching Muppet movies.

-Anthony DiNicola is a very proud new member of the Catharsis Productions team!
-A native of Massachusetts, he moved to Chicago after graduation from Bowdoin College with a B.A. in English and Theatre.
-Since arriving in Chicago, Anthony has done film and commercial work, and he has had the pleasure of playing with a gaggle of terrific theatre companies including The Goodman Theatre, BoHo Theatre, The New Colony, Red Tape, and Theatre Seven.
-He is a graduate of the School at Steppenwolf.
-Anthony received his rape victim advocacy training through ICASA in Springfield, Illinois.
-He looks forward to the laughs and discussions he will have with audiences all over the place, and especially to helping end rape culture in his lifetime.
+Anthony DiNicola is a very proud member of the Catharsis Productions team!
+He has delivered over 500 presentations to date, in 47 states in the USA, and 3 on continents.
+A native of Boston, Massachusetts, Anthony moved to Chicago after graduating from Bowdoin College.
+He received his rape victim advocacy training through ICASA in Springfield, Illinois.
+He always is looking forward to the continued laughs and discussions he has the privilege to engage in with audiences all over the place, and especially to helping end rape culture in his lifetime.

 Anne Dufault is inspired by the work she does with Sex Signals, and the incredible audiences she has conversations with.
 She is a graduate of Skidmore College’s Theater Program and the National Theater Institute at the Eugene O’Neill Theater Center.
 In addition to her work with Catharsis, Anne is an actor and educator, currently based out of Chicago.
 Anne has performed as an actor in New York City, Cincinnati, and Boston, and has taught with a range of theaters and programs, including Timeline Theatre Company and Explo at Yale.
 During her time at Skidmore College, she directed and produced the play “After” about sexual assault on college campuses, and is thrilled to continue to create discussion about this issue through Sex Signals.